haskell/cabal/doc/cabal-project.rst

     1. They can specify a Cabal file, or a directory containing a Cabal file, e.g., ``packages: Cabal cabal-install/cabal-install.cabal``.

-    2. They can specify a glob-style wildcards, which must match one or more (a) directories containing a (single) Cabal file, (b) Cabal files (extension ``.cabal``), or (c) tarballs which contain Cabal packages (extension ``.tar.gz``).
+    2. They can specify glob-style wildcards, which must match one or more (a) directories containing a (single) Cabal file, (b) Cabal files (extension ``.cabal``), or (c) tarballs which contain Cabal packages (extension ``.tar.gz``).